Struct transit_grid::graphs::TopologyGraph

 Panics

-This function will panic if the NodeId
+This function will panic if the NodeId does not exist in the graph.

 sourcepub fn add_edge(